zhaouv/antlr-blockly/docs/en/grammarfile.md

 ### grammar file

 A complete antlr-blockly recognized grammar file consists of `grammar declaration, statement blocks collection, statement block and value block delimiter, value block collection, lexer rule collection, meaningful lexer rule delimiter, lexer rule collection`.
-> `grammerDecl statementRule *? statExprSplit expressionRule *? lexerRuleCollection meaningfulSplit lexerRuleCollection`
+> `grammarDecl statementRule *? statExprSplit expressionRule *? lexerRuleCollection meaningfulSplit lexerRuleCollection`

 The grammar declaration is the first statement, in the form `grammar Xxx;`, indicating that the name of this grammar is `Xxx`